In this article:

 - Pause before posting.
 Consider how your response may be perceived by others, including potential customers.

 By following these rules, you’ll avoid most pitfalls and keep interactions constructive.
-Keep in mind, though, that not everyone is going to like every beer.
+Keep in mind, though, that not everyone is going to like every drink.
 Untappd was created to help users keep track of the beers that THEY enjoy, regardless of whether your beer is a perfect example of the style, etc. However, there is still value in the feedback gained from these customers.

 Can a check-in be deleted or removed from my page?